-In this article, we will talk about some basic security practices that are best to configure before or as you set up your applications.
+In this article, we will talk about 7 Security Steps To Protect Your Server that are best to configure before or as you set up your applications.

 The SSH key is a pair of cryptographic keys that can be used to verify the SSH server as an alternative to a password-based login.
 Private and public key pair created prior to authentication.
 The private key is kept confidential and secure by the user, while the public key can be shared with anyone.